 Small Group Employment

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

-03 Supported Employm ent 03022 ongoing supported employn nent, group
+03 Supported Employment 03022 ongoing supported employment, group

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Small Group Employment services are direct services that consist of supporting participants in transitioning to competitive integrated employment through work that occurs in a location other than a facility subject to 55 Pa.
-Code Chapter 2380 or Chapter 2390 regulations.
-The goal of Small Group Employment services is competitive integrated employment.
+Code Chapter 2380 or Chapter 2390 regulations such as an integrated industry, business, or community setting.
+The goal of Small Group Employment services is acquisition of knowledge, skills and experiences that lead to competitive integrated employment, including self-employment.
 Participants receiving this service must have a competitive integrated employment outcome included in their service plan, and it must be documented in the service plan how and when the provision of this service is expected to lead to competitive integrated employment.
 Work that participants perform during the provision of Small Group Employment must be paid at least minimum wage and the compensation must be similar to compensation earned by workers without disabilities performing the same work.

 Small Group Employment service options include mobile work force, work station in industry, affirmative industry, and enclave.
+Each of these options are delivered in integrated business, industry or community settings that do not isolate participants from others in the setting who do not have disabilities.
+Services must be provided in a manner that promotes engagement in the workplace and interaction between participants and people without disabilities including co-workers, supervisors, and customers, if applicable.
 Small Group Employment services are only billable when the participant is receiving direct support during the time that he or she is working and receiving wages through one of these service options or during transportation to a work site.